 consideration to the possibility that bank regulation is an inexact science, and that lax regulation, far from being intended, resulted from this very inexactness.
 In other words, the lax regulators may have generated less than stringent environments against their intentions because of the lack of clarity about what constitutes a stringent regulatory environment.
 This is certainly possible in theory, but I am uncertain why weak regulators could not have used Singapore or Hong Kong as a model for a stringent bank regulatory environment.
-Furthermore, even if one plausibly grants a role to the inexactness of bank regulation as a science, the very distance between the stringency of the regulatory environments established by Singapore and Hong Kong and those established by the lax regulators, displayed in Figure 1.1 in Chapter 1, suggests a margin of error that goes well beyond what could occur from a misunderstanding of what constitutes stringent regulation.
+Furthermore, even if one plausibly grants a role to the inexactness of bank regulatory environments established by Singapore and Hong Kong and those established by the lax regulators, displayed in Figure 1.1 in Chapter 1, suggests a margin of error that goes well beyond what could occur from a misunderstanding of what constitutes stringent regulation.